Parishes wanted for Appeals, please!

 Have you changed over yet?

 For some time now we have been advising our supporters who give by Standing Order or Direct Debit that as from January 2017 the charity’s Bank Account details would be changing and that they would therefore need to give our new details to their banks.
-Whilst most supporters have done this, there are still approx. 72 who have not and for some of these supporters we have no contact details as they set up their Standing Orders and Direct Debits themselves.
+Whilst most supporters have done this, there are still a few who have not and for some of these supporters we have no contact details as they set up their Standing Orders and Direct Debits themselves.
 So, this is the only way we have of trying to reach them.
 If you still have payments going into our old account please contact your bank and give them our new account details as soon as possible.

 New Account Details